ppapasaikas/SANJUAN/README.txt

 7. OUTPUT OF SANJUAN
 ====================
-SANJUAN applies a set of contraints on differential splicing junctions and reports only those which fulfill the constraints.
+SANJUAN applies a set of constraints on differential splicing junctions and reports only those which fulfill the constraints.
 The constraints are grouped according to different